MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/Test-preview-for-monetized-apps.md

 :::image type="content" source="~/assets/images/saas-offer/monetize-flow5.png" alt-text="Diagram shows the process of testing the SaaS offer.":::

-When the offer is in Publisher sign-off state, preview links for the respective platforms are given below the Go live button.
+When the offer is in **Publisher signoff** stage, preview links for the respective platforms are given below the **Go live** option.
 We recommend that you verify the end-to-end purchasing experience before publishing your SaaS offer.
 You can test and verify the end-to-end transaction in Teams by creating a separate offer just for testing.

 ## Create a Preview offer ID